Get insider access

 3. Best Mid-Range Gaming Headset

-Keep in mind that they come in a few variants for different consoles.
-We tested the 7X variant, which is meant for Xbox but can also connect with PlayStation using the USB dongle, although any changes you made in the app like sound customizations won't apply.
-The 7 and 7P variants don't support a wireless connection with Xbox but might be the better choice if you only use PC or PlayStation.
+The Nova 7 Wireless support Bluetooth, which allows you to mix chat audio or music from your phone and game audio.
+They also come in a few variants for different consoles.
+We tested the 7X variant, which is meant for Xbox but can also connect with PlayStation using the USB dongle, although any changes you make in the app, like sound customizations, won't apply.
+The 7 and 7P variants don't support a wireless connection with Xbox but might be the better choice if you only use a PC or PlayStation.

 See our review